lorenkp/Readium/README.md

 - [ ] Style composition's image uploader to better imitate Medium's
 - [ ] Search by keyword
 - [ ] Follow a tag
-- [ ] Create/own publication, invite other users to edit
+- [ ] Create/own publication; invite other users to edit
 - [ ] Drafts page
 - [ ] Leave notes on sections of stories